Ranked #38 car in the UK · SUV · 13,918 units sold last year

 The short version

-The Land Rover Range Rover Sport holds its value well and is dearer to run than most.
-Its MOT-based reliability is good, 74 out of 100, ahead of 54% of the cars we track.
-On three-year value retention it ranks better than 70% of models.
+The Land Rover Range Rover Sport is dearer to run than most.
+Its MOT-based reliability is good — an MOT score of 76/100, ahead of 42% of the cars we track.

 Pick your version